Glascode/BagpipeMusic/README.md

 ### LilyPond script file

-1. First of all, modify the **`lilypond`** script to set the path of your LilyPond application location.
+1. First of all, make sure the path in the **`lilypond`** script matches your LilyPond.app file location.

 2. Make the file executable with: `chmod u+x lilypond`